Peltoche/vixi/README.md

 At any time you can return to the **Normal** mode by pressing the `Esc` key.
 You can note that the **Action** mode doesn't exists on Vim.
-This somewhat correspond to the Vim `mapLeader` key.
+This somewhat corresponds to the Vim `mapLeader` key.

 #### Normal mode